-F. All records and documents wherein the qualifying broker and affiliated associate brokers are engaged on behalf of others, or on their own behalf, in real estate related matters; the required records shall be available to the Commission or any duly authorized Commission representative at the place of business of the qualifying broker or at the Commission office.
+- F. All records and documents wherein the qualifying broker and affiliated associate brokers are engaged on behalf of others, or on their own behalf, in real estate related matters; the required records shall be available to the Commission or any duly authorized Commission representative at the place of business of the qualifying broker or at the Commission office.
 All such records whether in paper or electronic format shall be retained for a period of not less than six years.
-In the case of a property manager, all records shall be retained for the full term of any agreement and for six years from the termination of the management agreement.

-- H. Deposit all money received on behalf of others in the proper trust account as soon after receipt as is practicably possible after securing signatures of all parties to the transaction documents; - I. Receive and disburse all commissions, referral fees, and other considerations to any broker affiliated with the qualifying broker, or broker who had been affiliated with the qualifying broker at the time the transaction went under contract; the qualifying broker may also disburse or authorize the disbursement of such commissions and fees to any entity entitled by law to receive same, including the estate of a deceased broker, the deceased broker's surviving spouse, or any legally recognized entity wholly owned by an associate broker and their spouse.
+In the case of a property manager, all records shall be retained for the full term of any agreement and for six years from the termination of the management agreement. - G. Supervision of trust account management by brokerage owners whether or not the brokerage owners are licensed real estate brokers.
+Such trust account management will conform to other trust account requirements in the commission rules. - Deposit all money received on behalf of others in the proper trust account as soon after receipt as is practicably possible after securing signatures of all parties to the transaction documents; - I. Receive and disburse all commissions, referral fees, and other considerations to any broker affiliated with the qualifying broker, or broker who had been affiliated with the qualifying broker at the time the transaction went under contract; the qualifying broker may also disburse or authorize the disbursement of such commissions and fees to any entity entitled by law to receive same, including the estate of a deceased broker, the deceased broker's surviving spouse, or any legally recognized entity wholly owned by an associate broker and their spouse.
 Such partnership, corporation, or Limited Liability Company shall not be required to have a qualifying broker for purposes of this subpart; - J. Assure that when the brokerage cooperates with or makes a referral to, or receives a referral from any broker, there be a transaction specific written co-brokerage or referral agreement signed by the qualifying broker; - K. Designate a broker in charge in the event actual supervision by the qualifying broker is not possible, and inform the commission of such designation in writing.
-During this period of time, the broker in charge shall assume all of the responsibilities of the qualifying broker for the brokerage; - L. Return the associate broker's license to the commission within 48 hours of termination or discharge; - M. Ensure that each qualifying broker and associate broker affiliated with the brokerage obtain and maintain a current errors and omissions insurance policy as provided in Section 61-29-4.2 NMSA 1978 of the Real Estate License Law and 16.61.5 NMAC of the commission rules; - N. Successfully complete as a condition of license renewal or as a condition of reinstatement of qualifying broker status the commission-approved qualifying broker refresher course; - O. Ensure that associate brokers affiliated with their brokerage complete the commission-approved new broker business practices course or the CCIM 101 course within their first year of licensure. - P. Ensure that the qualifying broker's name and contact information, including license number, is clearly and conspicuously displayed on any written document generated by the brokerage or presented to a prospective customer or client, and that has the potential to become an express written agreement.
+During this period of time, the broker in charge shall assume all of the responsibilities of the qualifying broker for the brokerage; - L. Return the associate broker's license to the commission within 48 hours of termination or discharge; - M. Ensure that each qualifying broker and associate broker affiliated with the brokerage obtain and maintain a current errors and omissions insurance policy as provided in Section 61-29-4.2 NMSA 1978 of the Real Estate License Law and 16.61.5 NMAC of the commission rules;

+- N. Successfully complete as a condition of license renewal or as a condition of reinstatement of qualifying broker status the commission-approved qualifying broker refresher course; - O. Ensure that associate brokers affiliated with their brokerage complete the commission-approved new broker business practices course or the CCIM 101 course within their first year of licensure. - P. Ensure that the qualifying broker's name and contact information, including license number, is clearly and conspicuously displayed on any written document generated by the brokerage or presented to a prospective customer or client, and that has the potential to become an express written agreement.